Moxinilian/server-manager/SERVER-SETUP.md

 Order matters here because they respectively add the following rules:

 - If a connection comes from localhost on port 25575, accept it.
-- If a connection comes from any endpoint on port 25575, deny it.
+- If a connection comes from any IP on port 25575, deny it.

 As rules are treated in order, this allows localhost being accepted even if there is a drop-all rule afterwards.